JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

  MV(Node("node_3"), :layer_swg, NamedTuple())
 ```

-The `vertices` command would return an internal representation of the `MultilayerVertex`s.
+The [`vertices(subgraph::AbstractSubGraph)`](@ref) command would return an internal representation of the `MultilayerVertex`s.
 This method, together with others, serves to make `MultilayerGraphs.jl` compatible with the Graphs.jl ecosystem, but it is not meant to be called by the end user.
-It is, anyway, thought to be used by developers who wish to interface their packages with `MultilayerGraphs.jl` just as with other packages of the `Graphs.jl` ecosystem: a developer-oriented guide will be compiled if there is the need.
+It is, anyway, thought to be used by developers who wish to interface their packages with `MultilayerGraphs.jl` just as with other packages of the `Graphs.jl` ecosystem: as said above, a developer-oriented guide will be compiled if there is the need, although docstrings are already completed.

-In the [API](@ref) page the intended usage of all methods ([End-User](@ref) or [Developer](@ref)) is highlighted.

 To add a vertex, simply use [`add_vertex!(layer::Layer, mv::MultilayerVertex)`](@ref).
 Let us define a vertex with metadata to add.
-Since nodes may not be represented more than once in layers, we have to define a new node to:
+Since nodes may not be represented more than once in layers, we have to define a new node too:

 ```julia
 new_node     = Node("missing_node")